Pork Rind and Peanut Butter Chocolate Chip Cookies

 • ½ teaspoon Kosher salt

-• flakey sea salt for sprinkling
+• flakey sea salt, for garnish

 Instructions

 • In the bowl of a stand mixer (or mixing bowl if using a handheld mixer), beat peanut butter, softened butter, and both brown and granulated sugars at medium speed until creamy, about 3 minutes.
 Ensure you stop at least once to scrape down the bowl.
 Add the egg, beating until well combined.
-Add in the vanilla beating until well combined.
+Add in the vanilla and beat until well combined.

 • In a separate bowl, combine the flour, baking powder, baking soda, and salt.
 Use a wire whisk to distribute all of the dry ingredients in the flour.
 Add this flour mixture to peanut butter mixture all at once, and beat on low speed just until combined, stopping at least once to scrape down the bowl.
-Fold in ¾ cup pork rinds and both the bittersweet and semi-sweet chocolates.
-Your dough will be very stiff, and this is correct.
-Cover the dough with plastic film and refrigerate for 30 to 40 minutes.

 • Form the dough into a ball.
 Begin by halving the dough evenly, then halving each half evenly.
 Shape three equally sized cookie balls from each quadrant of dough.
 Roll the dough balls in the crushed pork rinds and place 2 1/2-inches apart on the cookie sheets, 6 per sheet.
-These cookies execute very little spread, but they still mustn't be crowded.
-Use the bottom of a drinking glass or measuring cup to flatten each dough ball to 3/4-inch thick.
-Press together any obvious cracks in the edges if necessary but remember these are overall rustic in their shape.
+These cookies spread very little, but they still mustn't be crowded.

 Notes

-Please Note that table salt and iodized salt are NOT substitutions for Kosher salt.
-Do not use table salt or iodized salt in any of the recipes you find on Not Entirely Average UNLESS specified otherwise.
+• Table salt and iodized salt are not substitutions for Kosher salt.
+Do not use table salt or iodized salt in any of the recipes you find on Not Entirely Average unless specified otherwise.

 Nutrition

-Serving: 1cookie | Calories: 424kcal | Carbohydrates: 39g | Protein: 10g | Fat: 26g | Saturated Fat: 12g | Polyunsaturated Fat: 3g | Monounsaturated Fat: 9g | Trans Fat: 0.3g | Cholesterol: 40mg | Sodium: 346mg | Potassium: 257mg | Fiber: 2g | Sugar: 23g | Vitamin A: 267IU | Vitamin C: 0.1mg | Calcium: 63mg | Iron: 2mg
+Serving: 1cookie | Calories: 411kcal | Carbohydrates: 37g | Protein: 10g | Fat: 26g | Saturated Fat: 11g | Polyunsaturated Fat: 3g | Monounsaturated Fat: 9g | Trans Fat: 0.3g | Cholesterol: 40mg | Sodium: 346mg | Potassium: 243mg | Fiber: 2g | Sugar: 22g | Vitamin A: 265IU | Vitamin C: 0.1mg | Calcium: 62mg | Iron: 2mg

 Nutrition information is automatically calculated, so should only be used as an approximation.